justinhchae/justinhchae.github.io/_posts/2021-05-06-justin-chae-portfolio-main.md

 ---
 layout: post
-title: "Justin Chae Portfolio"
+title: "BS Penn State"
-date: 2021-05-06
+date: 2007-05-21
 ---

-Test post
+Graduated from Penn State with a B.S. in Information Sciences and Technology